Tekateka/bikesharing/README.md

    ![](GenderCheckout.png)

-the graph can be filtered by hours and the trend shows that male riders take longer trips than famle and known group.
+the graph can be filtered by hours and the trend shows that male riders take longer trips than female and known group.

    ![](TripsWeekend.png)

-The above heatmap shows the number of bike trips by weekday per hour.
+The above heatmap displays the number of bike trips by weekday per hour.
 In weekdays most bike users ride in the morning from 6-9a.m. and
 4-7p.m in the afternoon.
-And weekend riders are highest from 7a.m to 8p.m.
+And weekend riders' bike from 7a.m to 8p.m.

    ![](TripsByGender.png)

-This heatmap clearly shows that males are the dominant bike users compared to female and unkown users.
+This heatmap clearly shows males are the dominant bike users compared to female and unknown users.
-Weekend rides are highest from 10a.m. to 7p.m.
+Weekend rides are at highest level from 10a.m. to 7p.m.

    ![](TripsUser.png)

 This map is the User trips by gender be weekday.
-Subscribers are mostly males and customer users use bike during weekends.
+Subscribers are mostly males, and the customer users use bike during weekends.

    ![](AugustHours.png)

-This bar graph demonstrates the pick hours in the month's of August.
-This also tell us the maintenace window for bike repair hours.
+This bar graph demonstrates the pick hours for the month of August.
+The graph also tells the maintenance window for bike repair by hours.

    ![](StartingLocation.png)

-This shows the top starting locations for bike users in New York City .
+This shows the top starting locations for bike users in New York City.
+Big circles indicate the number of riders started the journey at those locations.

 # Summary
 Based on the data from August 2019, males were the primary users of bike in New York City.
-Most users use bike for work and back to home that covers from 6-9a.m. and 4-7p.m.
+Most users use bike for work and to home that covers from 6-9a.m. and 4-7p.m.

 # Further Analysis:
-more data is necessary to see the difference and trend across the year, particulalry for winter.
+- Further data is necessary to see the difference and trend across the year, particularly for winter.
-Add more data to describe the subscribers
+- Add more data to describe the subscriber's address to know whether they are visitors or not.
+- Incorporate weather data to see the effect of weather on riders.